ricardo-passos/buildspace-gif-portal/README.md

 ```bash
 anchor build && anchor deploy
 ```
-  - This will install rust dependencies and create the IDL file (think of it being like a ABI file).
+  - This will install the rust dependencies and create the IDL file (think of it being like a ABI file).

 # Frontend